-Crimes recorded by neighbourhood income deprivation decile in London (2018-19)
+Crimes recorded by neighbourhood income deprivation decile in London (March 2020-February 2021)

 Recorded crime in London is more prevalent in the neighbourhoods with the highest levels of income deprivation:

-- Overall, a third more crimes were recorded in the most income-deprived areas;
+- Overall, 80% more crimes were recorded in the most income-deprived areas;

-- Drugs and weapons offences are over three times more prevalent in the most income-deprived 10% of areas compared to the least income-deprived 10%; and
+- Violence, robbery and sexual offences are 2.6 times more prevalent in the most income-deprived 10% of areas compared to the least income-deprived 10%; and

-- Violence, robbery and sexual offences are 2.6 times more prevalent in the most income-deprived 10% of areas compared to the least income-deprived 10%.
+- Drugs and weapons offences are 2.3 times more prevalent in the most income-deprived 10% of areas compared to the least income-deprived 10%.

 These figures only scratch the surface of what is undoubtedly a complex relationship between crime and deprivation.
 For example, these figures only look at crime reported to and recorded by London’s police forces.
 As only a subset of crimes are brought to the police’s attention, the overall levels are almost certainly higher than indicated here.
 It is also likely that people have differing likelihoods of reporting a crime to the police.